instructlab/community/docs/SKILLS_GUIDE.md

 These are an edge case, but things like palindromes and regexes, where getting the right answer with a non-stochastic program would be easy, aren't good targets for the moment.

-Ask in the channel if you have an idea in this space before submitting a PR.
+Open an issue in the taxonomy repository if you have an idea in this space before submitting a PR.

 ### Small Changes to Original Response